Patient-reported outcomes are the basis of the AMS

 A factorial analysis was applied to establish the raw scale of complaints or symptoms that are not particularly related to diseases, treatment, social and other variables, but related to aging.
 Statistical methods were used to identify the dimensions of the scale and to reduce the number of items of the raw scale.

 Three dimensions of symptoms/complaints were identified in the patients’ group explaining 51.6% of the total variance reducing the number of items within the scale to 17.
 The three dimensions were:

 - a sexual factor

-The final permentation of the scale was applied to a large representative population sample of 992 German males in order to establish reference values for the severity of symptoms in males over 40.
+The final presentation of the scale was applied to a large representative population sample of 992 German males in order to establish reference values for the severity of symptoms in males over 40.

 Details of the scoring can be reviewed on the questionnaires.
-In summary, a persons score increases incrementaly with increasing severity of subjectively perceived complaints in each of the 17 items (severity 1 – 5).
-The composite scores for each of the dimensions (sub-scales) is obtained by adding up the scores from the respective dimensions.
+In summary, a persons score increases incrementally with increasing severity of subjectively perceived complaints in each of the 17 items (severity 1 – 5).
+The composite scores for each of the dimensions (sub-scales) are obtained by adding up the scores from the respective dimensions.
 The composite score (total score) is the sum of the dimension scores.
-The three dimensions, their corresponding questions and the evaluation are detailed and summarized here.
+The three dimensions, their corresponding questions, and the evaluation are detailed and summarized here.